-The Safe Place scheme in York is open to anyone who feels vulnerable when out and about in York.
+The Safe Place scheme in York is open to anyone over the age of 16 who feels vulnerable when out and about in York.
 People who think they might like to use Safe Places can apply for a Safe Place card.
 This lists the contact details of someone they trust so that they can get the support they need when they go to a Safe Place.
 Registration is simple, just click on the ‘Register for a Safe Place Card’ button below, or download and complete our easy-read version!

 How does it work?